Chinese miners try livestream sales to shift coal glut

 With coal inventories at China's ports and power plants reaching record highs in recent weeks as a sluggish economy saps demand from utilities and steel mills, reducing the need for piles of cheap imported fuel, some miners are getting more creative in their customer outreach.

-In one recent stream by Huaze Coal Industry, a young woman in a blue hardhat and mining boilersuit, holding a lump of coal and superimposed onto a background of a coal warehouse, advertised powderised coal with an energy content of 5,500 kcal direct from the mine in Shanxi province at 570-600 yuan ($79.55-$83.73) per metric ton.
+In one recent stream by Huaze Coal Industry, a young woman in a blue hardhat and mining boilersuit, holding a lump of coal and superimposed onto a background of a coal warehouse, advertised powderised coal with an energy content of 5,500kcal direct from the mine in Shanxi province at 570 yuan to 600 yuan (US $79.55 to US$83.73) per metric ton.

-By comparison, domestic thermal 5,500 kcal coal was traded at about 800 yuan ($111.64) per ton as of last week, according to trading sources.
+By comparison, domestic thermal 5,500kcal coal was traded at about 800 yuan (US$111.64) per ton as of last week, according to trading sources.

 Though wholesaling of hard commodities is not entirely new to China's streaming platforms, it appears to be on the rise.